 Another issue you may have heard about also relates to Dolby Vision and Disney+.
 Some experts have taken issue with how The Mandalorian — an exclusive Disney+ streaming show presented in Dolby Vision — looks.
 They say it looks too dark, and that even the brightest on-screen moments aren’t as bright as they expect from a Dolby Vision title.
 Are they right?

 The answer is both yes and no. While The Mandalorian appears dark, it’s not Dolby Vision’s fault or Disney+’s handling of Dolby Vision.
 To imbue the scenes with a somber tone, the show’s creator chose during production to scale back on the brightness that’s possible with Dolby Vision.
-The key here is this: Just because a movie or show is available in Dolby Vision, it doesn’t mean you’ll experience every possible color from the Dolby Vision palette or have your eyeballs seared by the format’s huge brightness capabilities.
+Remember, a creator can choose how each scene looks using Dolby Vision, so while HDR10 might look brighter sometimes (see the House of the Dragon example above), brighter may not be what the creator had in mind.